Devin vs Cursor

 Our Take

-Choose Cursor if you want: Developers who want AI deeply integrated into their coding workflow.
+Choose Cursor if you want: engineers who want maximum AI capability and don't mind a different IDE.

 Both tools are actively maintained and widely adopted.
 The best choice depends on your team's existing workflow, integration requirements, and the specific problems you're solving.
 We recommend trying both before committing to evaluate how each fits your day-to-day work.